ZoroaAi/MelioraMarket/README.md

 In addition to the features already mentioned, my website offers the following functionality:

-- **Browse Products:** Users can browse through products that were web scraped from Tesco and Morrisons
+- :book: **Browse Products:** Users can browse through products that were web scraped from Tesco and Morrisons

 - ❤️ **Basket:** Users can create a basket list of their favourite products, allowing them to quickly and easily compare prices across multiple supermarkets.